railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 * assign time on a project to a department manager for his whole team.

 You can now allocate the working time on projects for the whole of a department, without having to detail each employee's tasks.
-Then when a department manager creates his own plan he will find what is required of his group by his management at the bottom of the form.
+Then when a department manager creates his own plan, he will find what is required of his group by his management at the bottom of the form.
 At the top of the form there is a place for assigning project work in detail to each member of department.